-For every dangerous good that ShipBob ships (e.g., lithium ion batteries), the shipping label denotes that it is a dangerous good so carriers know what’s inside.
+For every dangerous good that ShipBob ships (e.g., lithium ion batteries, aerosols, hand sanitizers that contain less than 80% alcohol content, and others), the shipping label denotes that it is a dangerous good so carriers know what’s inside.
 ShipBob will not ship HAZMAT items internationally, expedited, or via air transport.

 Instructions for shipping hazardous materials with ShipBob

 - Navigate to ‘Inventory’ and then click ‘Products.’

 - Click the product ID number you would like to mark as a dangerous good.

 - From the ‘Product Details’ page, scroll down to ‘Fulfillment Information’ panel.
 Mark the checkbox stating: ‘This is classified as dangerous goods.’